 Most Hideous Vampire!

-I remember crying my eyes out and begging my sisters to let me share their bed with them after watching the first part on TV and my mother telling me that I won’t be watching part two if I don’t calm down.
+Following the first part, I remember crying my eyes out and begging my sisters to let me share their bed with them.
+I also remember my mother telling me that I won’t be watching part two if I don’t calm down.
 Thinking back now, why did she allow me to watch it?
 Regardless, I was well and truly hooked!

 The kids of today don’t seem to be as scared of horror movies like I was at their age.Amanda Norman

-So, I was waiting for the usual comments from Kerry like ‘this isn’t scary’ or ‘this is rubbish’ as I’ve seen her laugh at the film, The Exorcist, which I found to be bloody terrifying!
+So, there I was waiting for the usual comments from Kerry like ‘this isn’t scary’ or ‘this is rubbish’.
+I’ve seen her laughing at the film, The Exorcist, which I also found to be bloody terrifying!

 So far, we had seen a few vampires, mainly the Glick family and we had arrived at the scene where Mr Barlow first appears.
-Watch it above on YouTube were he magically unlocks the cell door which held Floyd Tibbits.
-The camera stuck on Mr Barlow’s nosferatu head with those terrifying yellow eyes, loud music and the awful hissing and screeching sounds he made.
+Watch it above on YouTube were he magically unlocks the cell door which is holding Floyd Tibbits.
+The camera sticks on Mr Barlow’s hideous looking head.
+Those terrifying yellow eyes with the screaming loud music and let’s not forget, those awful hissing sounds he makes.

 THAT WAS IT!!!

-Kerry refused to watch anymore of Salem’s Lot and I’m still laughing to this day about that!
+Kerry refused to watch anymore of Salem’s Lot and I’m still laughing to this day about it!

-It’s a shame because she missed one of the most terrifying scenes where Mr Straker along with Mr Barlow, entered the kitchen of the Petrie family in spectacular style.
-The room started to tremble and shake violently like it would in an earthquake and a black mass appeared on the kitchen floor.
+It’s a shame because she is missing out on another terrifying scene.
+Mr Straker, along with Mr Barlow, enter the kitchen of the Petrie family in spectacular style.
+The room starts trembling and shaking violently like it would in an earthquake and a black mass appears on the kitchen floor.
 Gripped in terror and anticipation, it starts growing slowly to reveal the hissing and growling Mr Barlow.
 You watch on in horror as Mr Straker demands the priest to surrender himself to the scariest vampire of all time.